rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Troubleshooting.md

     **Triage Fix:**

-    * For ACS devices, users who have previously used the equiopment will be stored locally, and can still use the equipment.
+    * For ACS devices, users who have previously used the equipment will be stored locally, and can still use the equipment.
     * The above list can also be used to verify users to switch machine states to Always On, bypassing the ACS devices.

     **Cause 1: Network Hardware Failure**